MooersLab/MooersLab/README.md

 The package automates compiling the *whisper.cpp* software and downloading the Whisper LLM.
 You record a local audio file of your dictation, and then you transcribe that audio file into text that appears in the current buffer in Emacs.
 The `M-H r` keybinding starts the audio recording, and the `C-u M-x r` keybinding transcribes the audio file.
-Here, `H` is for the Hyper key; I have it mapped to the righthand command key (alt-key) on a non-Mac keyboard.
+Here, `H` is for the Hyper key; I have it mapped to the right-hand command key (alt-key) on a non-Mac keyboard.

 The natural unit of dictation with `whisper.el` seems to be the paragraph.
-This form of dictation is less interactive than Voice In Plus where you can use the keyboard to edit the currently dictated sentence.
+This form of dictation is less interactive than Voice In Plus, where you can use the keyboard to edit the currently dictated sentence.
 I have yet to figure out the Elisp code to apply my text replacements in the transcription step.

 The **Superwhisper.** **app** for the Mac is interesting.
 It supports dictation in e-mail and elsewhere.
 Its support for custom commands is limited; it still needs to support bulk uploading of text replacements before I am sold.
 You have to pay a subscription fee to access all its features.
-Its features may appeal to people with numerous electronic devices that must be synched with their primary computer.
+Its features may appeal to people with numerous electronic devices that must be synchronized with their primary computer.

 Macs with a newer Silicon chip have a local LLM that runs the conversion of your voice into words.
 There are two programs, **Dictation** and **Voice Control**.